Page Reviewed / Updated - Jan. 2019

 Some of the services provided under this waiver are open to self-direction.
 Self-direction or consumer direction is based on a Medicaid demonstration project called Cash and Counseling in which participants have the flexibility to select their own care providers.
 Most notable among the services that can be self-directed is attendant or personal care.
-As no professional training is required to provide this type of care, a wide variety of persons can be hired including friends and family members.
+As little to no professional training is required to provide this type of care, a wide variety of persons can be hired including friends and family members.
 However, spouses and legal representatives cannot be hired as care providers, with the exception of a spouse or legal representative.

 Along with the requirement to be a resident of Kansas, the Frail Elderly Waiver considers the age, level of impairment and finances of its applicants.

 Age - Applicants must be at least 65 years of age.

 Level of Impairment - Applicants must be assessed by a medical team and determined to require the level of care typically provided in a nursing home.
 In simple terms, this means most applicants require assistance with at least 2 or 3 activities of daily living and 3 instrumental activities of daily living.

 Qualifying When Over the Limits

 The services available to waiver participants can include those listed below.
 Each applicant is assessed and re-assessed periodically to ensure their care needs are being met by their approved benefits.
 Some of these services can be self-directed.